 Grantees must plan to attend an annual grantee meeting in each year of the grant.
 It is anticipated that during the 3-year grant period, grantees will alternate between physical, onsite grantee meetings and "virtual" grantee meetings.
 FY 2017 is slated as for a "virtual" grantee meeting and FY 2018 as an in-person grantee meeting.
 Applicants should plan to send a drug court team consisting of the judge, project director, clinical director, evaluator, and a representative of the prosecutor's office and the defense bar to at least one grantee meeting in each year of the grant (up to five staff).
 For onsite grantee meetings, applicants must include a detailed budget and narrative for this travel in their budget.
 At these meetings, grantees will present the results of their projects and federal staff will provide technical assistance.
 Each onsite grantee meeting will be 3 days.
-These meetings may coincide with other national drug court conferences.
+These meetings are usually held in the Washington, D.C., area and attendance is mandatory.
+Grantee meetings may coincide with other national drug court conferences.
 Applicants are encouraged to consider travel, conference registration fees, and per diem costs for other such conferences in their budgets.